 Recombinant DNA technology was born in the 1960s and 1970s when investigations with bacteria revealed the presence of restriction enzymes, proteins that cleave DNA at specific sites, giving rise to DNA restriction fragments.
 At about the same time, plasmids were identified as small genetic elements carrying genes and capable of independent replication in bacteria and yeasts.
 In a single cell, as many as 1000 copies of an identical plasmid can exist.

 Amplification of specific regions of DNA can be achieved with archaebacterial enzymes using polymerase chain reaction (PCR) or other enzyme-based method of nucleic acid amplification.
 DNA isolated from these sources and digested with appropriate restriction enzymes can be ligated into plasmids for engineered amplification.
-Genes can be placed under ...
+Genes can be placed under control ...